digital-asset/docs.daml.com/docs/2.3.20/docs/overwrite/canton/architecture/domains/domains.rst

 one or more components based on a particular technology.
 The prime component is the sequencer service and its ordering functionality, with implementations ranging from a relational database to a distributed blockchain.
-Components can be shared among integrations, for example, a mediator implemented on a relational database can be used together with a blockchain-based sequencer.
+Components can be shared among integrations.
+For example, a mediator implemented on a relational database can be used together with a blockchain-based sequencer.

 .. toctree::